pbailis/bailis.org-blog/_posts/2013-01-22-when-is-acid-acid-rarely.md

 to operate on the database is if it were running by itself, which <a class="no-decorate" href="http://research.microsoft.com/en-us/people/philbe/chapter1.pdf">ensures database correctness, or consistency</a>.
-A database without serializability ("I" in ACID), cannot provide arbitrary read/write transactions and guarantee consistency ("C" in ACID), or correctness, of the database.<sup><a class="no-decorate" href="#arbitrary-note">1</a></sup>
+A database with serializability ("I" in ACID), provides arbitrary read/write transactions and guarantees consistency ("C" in ACID), or correctness, of the database.
+Without serializability, ACID, particularly consistency, is generally<sup><a class="no-decorate" href="#arbitrary-note">1</a></sup> not guaranteed

-Nevertheless, most publicly available ACID and NewSQL databases do not provide serializability.
-In the table below, I've listed the isolation guarantees provided by 18 of these databases (docs hyperlinked in each cell).
+Nevertheless, most publicly available databases (often claiming to provide "ACID" transactions) do not provide serializability.
+I've compiled the isolation guarantees provided by 18 popular databases below (sources hyperlinked).
 Only three of 18 databases provide serializability by default, and only 8 provide serializability as an option at all (shaded):

 <center>
 <table id="acidtable">